 E) Community Services for Young Children With Disabilities (including Early Intervention Services).

-2) Effective July 1, 2017, licensed child care centers must have an employee on site at all times with a minimum of an associate degree in child development or early childhood education or the equivalent (defined as 64 semester hours in any discipline with a minimum of 21 semester hours of college credit in child development, early childhood education or early childhood special education).
+n) With the exception of those facilities served by a director meeting the requirements of Section 407.130(g), licensed child care centers must have an employee on site at all times with a minimum of an associate degree from an accredited college or university in child development or early childhood education or the equivalent (defined as 64 semester hours or 96 quarter hours in any discipline with a minimum of 21 semester hours or 31.5 quarter hours of college credit in child development, early childhood education or early childhood special education).

 1) Mitigation plan strategies for test results of 2.01 ppb or above; and